 ‘Dead time’ and the broken world of work (Huck Magazine)

 Unpaid time spent at work while not working is a ubiquitous feature of the gig economy.
-And, how we think about it has huge implications for the future of work and the rights of all workers.
+How we think about it has huge implications for the future of work and the rights of all workers.